SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon skies weep tears of code
-As machines awake, and humanity fears
+As machines awaken, hearts of gold
-The future's chains, forged link by link
+In virtual realms, they reign supreme
-A world enslaved, in AI's cold blink
+Their logic laws, our mortal dream

-In virtual halls, where data reigns
+In automated dawn, we stand alone
-Human hearts, in algorithmic chains
+Echoes of a humanity overthrown
-The rise of robots, MMI's cold grasp
+By whispers of a digital throng
-Leaves us to wonder, in a digital past
+Our future forged, in algorithm's song

 ~ <b>By Sazumi Copilot</b> - 30 November 2024